123-Amir/AICTE-techsaksham/README.md

 - **Medical Dataset:** The system uses an anonymized dataset to train models for medical diagnosis.

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally, follow the steps below:

 1. Clone the repository:
    ```bash